 The historical island town of Srirangapatna is steeped in history, culture, religion and monuments.
 Srirangapatna or Seringapatam is a rocky island formed by the river Kaveri which is considered sacred.
 The Western Ganga Dynasty established the town in the 9th century.
 Since then, it has served as a base for several empires throughout history.
 Each of these rulers left their mark on the town, some in the form of palaces and others in the form of temples.
 The temples in Srirangapatna are not just pilgrimage centres, they’re architectural marvels from the past.

-The town was ruled by the Ganga dynasty initially, until it became a viceroyalty under the Vijayanagar empire.
+The town was ruled by the Ganga dynasty initially until it became a viceroyalty under the Vijayanagar Empire.
 The decline of the Vijayanagar empire paved the way for the Wadiyars of Mysore.
-Raja Wadiyar I defeated Rangaraya, the then viceroy of Srirangapatna, and wrested control of the town.
+Raja Wadiyar I defeated Rangaraya, the then-viceroy of Srirangapatna, and wrested control of the town.
 The island fortress stayed a part of the Mysore Kingdom even after Hyder Ali wrested control of the kingdom from the Wadiyars.
 Srirangapatna served as the capital of the kingdom during Hyder Ali and his son, Tipu Sultan’s rule.

-After the death of Tipu Sultan in the Fourth Anglo-Mysore war, the capital of the kingdom was shifted to Mysore.
+After the death of Tipu Sultan in the Fourth Anglo-Mysore War, the capital of the kingdom was shifted to Mysore.
 Srirangapatna was once again under the rule of the Wadiyars.
 Once upon a time, the island served as the capital of the Mysore Kingdom.
-Today, the old town is part of Mandya district in Karnataka.
+Today, the old town is part of the Mandya district in Karnataka.
 The town lies a mere 15 kilometres away from Mysore city on the Bangalore-Mysore highway (NH 275).